UBC-Solar/sunlink/README.md

 sudo docker compose up
 ```

-There should be flurry of text as the three services come online.
+You should see a flurry of text as the three services come online.

 ### Aside: handy docker commands